- Your Government

 - Mercury-containing items (i.e. CFL light bulbs, button batteries, thermostats)

-Learn more about how you can throw away less.
+Learn more about how you can throw away less, which helps you and helps the environment.

 To further assist residents with keeping certain items out of the solid waste stream, the following collection areas are provided at the Transfer Station: